-The second public meeting was held at the same location as the first on September 28, 2015 at 6:00 p.m.
+The second public meeting was held virtually through Cisco Webex on June 21, 2021 at 6:30 p.m.
 This meeting was advertised on Facebook, Twitter, the City's calendar, the City's website, and through the neighborhood associations similar to the first meeting.
-The efforts to publicize this meeting can be found in Appendix A. In attendance were four (4) City staff, three (3) FNI personnel, one (1) personnel from Open Channels (public relations sub consultant to FNI), and six (6) other attendees including students, residents, and landowners.
+The efforts to publicize this meeting can be found in Appendix A. In attendance were six (6) City staff, and four (4) other attendees including residents and landowners.

 During this meeting, a brief review of the NFIP was given as well as the purpose of the FMP.
 The draft of the plan was summarized followed by a detailed discussion of the Mitigation Action Plan in Step 8.
 The attendees were then given the chance to make comments and ask questions.
-The residents voiced a desire that stormwater improvement projects should be evaluated after completion to see if they accomplish their purpose.
-They also voiced a desire for City staff to perform site visits at locations of flood concerns as well as stricter regulations concerning floodplain development.
+The residents voiced a desire for more outreach to the public and students.